Master of Reality: Reception

+Legacy

 In 1994, Master of Reality was ranked number 28 in Colin Larkin's Top 50 Heavy Metal Albums.
 Larkin described it as Sabbath's "first real international breakthrough" and "a remarkable piece of work".
 In MusicHound Rock: The Essential Album Guide (1999), authors Gary Graff and Daniel Durcholz described the album as a "brilliant skull crusher", singling out "Children of the Grave" and "Sweet Leaf" as "timeless".
 In 2001, Q included it in their list of the 50 Heaviest Albums of All Time, calling it "malevolent ...
 Casting Black Sabbath as a Titanic-style house band on the eve of Armageddon, cranking it as the bomb drops."
 A critic for the magazine cited it as "the most cohesive record of [the band's] first three albums."
 In 2003, Rolling Stone ranked the album number 298 in their list of the 500 greatest albums of all time, 300 in a 2012 revised list, and 234 in a 2020 revised list.
 They described the album as representing "the greatest sludge-metal band of them all in its prime."
 The same magazine also ranked the album 34th on its "100 Greatest Metal Albums of All Time".

+The album has been cited as a foundational influence on numerous subgenres of heavy metal, particularly stoner rock and sludge metal.
 Billy Corgan, leader of the Smashing Pumpkins, considered Master of Reality the album that "spawned grunge".
 John Stanier, drummer for Helmet and Tomahawk, cited the record as the one that inspired him to become a musician.
 In 2013, Sabbath biographer Mick Wall praised Iommi's "ability to incorporate more neat riffs and sudden unexpected time changes in one song than most bands would contemplate on an entire album."

-In 2017, Ward ranked Master of Reality as his favorite Black Sabbath album that he has ever worked on.
+In 2017, Ward ranked Master of Reality as his favorite Black Sabbath album he has worked on.